-- d) Where neither b) nor c) is appropriate to refer the matter for decision under another College or University procedure. - 5.3 In considering whether to impose a sanction, or refer the case to the Student Behaviour Panel, the Tutor for Discipline shall give consideration to the following factors: - a) The seriousness of the breach - b) The harm or damage caused - c) The advantage gained or the advantage that could have been gained by the Respondent as a result of the breach - d) The intent and planning involved in the breach - e) The impact on the College community, including the content of any impact statement(s) - Whether the Respondent has attempted to conceal or destroy evidence, or coerce or intimidate officers, Reporting Persons or Witnesses, in relation to the breach - g) Whether the Respondent has abused a position of power or trust - h) Whether the Respondent has admitted to the breach and when such an admission took place - i) Whether the Respondent has expressed remorse and/or shown insight into the impact of the breach - j) The evidenced personal circumstances of the Respondent.
+- should be considered by a panel of three people rather than a single individual; or (iii) in other instances where it is fair that the case should be considered by a panel of three people rather than a single individual - d) Where neither b) nor c) is appropriate to refer the matter for decision under another College or University procedure. - 5.3 In considering whether to impose a sanction, compulsory support or education measure, or refer the case to the Student Behaviour Panel, the Tutor for Discipline shall give consideration to the following factors: - a) The seriousness of the breach - b) The harm or damage caused - c) The advantage gained or the advantage that could have been gained by the Respondent as a result of the breach - d) The intent and planning involved in the breach - e) The impact on the College community, including the content of any impact statement(s) - f) Whether the Respondent has attempted to conceal or destroy evidence, or coerce or intimidate officers, Reporting Persons or Witnesses, in relation to the breach - g) Whether the Respondent has abused a position of power or trust - h) Whether the Respondent has admitted to the breach and when such an admission took place - i) Whether the Respondent has expressed remorse and/or shown insight into the impact of the breach - j) The evidenced personal circumstances of the Respondent.

-Imposing a sanction without reference to a Student Behaviour Panel
+Imposing a sanction, compulsory support or education measure without reference to a Student Behaviour Panel